about me page tips for coaches

 Remember who your best clients are.
 Then do your About Me page.

-If you’re not sure who your best clients are ... then THINK OF ONE, specific, great past client — someone you looked forward to coaching, who made real progress, and paid your fees with ease, and ask yourself:
+If you’re not sure who your best clients are ... then THINK OF ONE, specific, great past client.
+Someone who:

 • What were they struggling with?